 No one is immune to cyberattacks, whether corporation, governmental agency, or individual.
-Attack sophistication is constantly evolving and improving: it is a veritable arms race between the good guys and the bad guys.
+Attack sophistication is constantly evolving and improving: it is a veritable arms race between legitimate organizations and cyber criminals.
 These attacks may be attempts at gaining sensitive information such as personal identities, account credentials, and credit data.
-There may also be attempts at corporate sabotage or espionage.
-Importantly, the onslaught of ransomware cases demonstrates that attackers are increasingly likely to hold data hostage by encrypting it and extorting financial payments to attain the return of the keys for decryption.
+In other cases, the target may be corporate or government secrets.
+As important, the onslaught of ransomware cases demonstrates that attackers are increasingly likely to hold data hostage by encrypting it and extorting financial payments to attain the return of the keys for decryption.